premAI-io/state-of-open-source-ai/eval-datasets.md

 ## Model Evaluation

-{term}`Evaluating <Evaluation>` a [model](models) involves the application of well-known metrics to measure its effectiveness.
-These metrics serve as yardsticks for quantifying the model's performance and ensuring its suitability for specific tasks.
-Let's explore how these metrics are applied in different domains:
+{term}`Evaluating <Evaluation>` a [model](models) means applying it to fixed datasets unused during its training, and calculating metrics on the results.
+These metrics are a quantitative measure of a model's real-world effectiveness.
+Metrics also need to be domain-appropriate, e.g.:

+- **Text-only**: {term}`perplexity`, [BLEU score](https://en.wikipedia.org/wiki/BLEU), [ROUGE score](https://en.wikipedia.org/wiki/ROUGE_(metric)), and accuracy.
+For language translation, BLEU score quantifies the similarity between machine-generated translations and human references.
-- **Image**: models are evaluated using metrics like accuracy, precision, recall, and F1-score.
+- **Visual (images, video)**: accuracy, precision, recall, and F1-score.
 For instance, in [object detection](https://en.wikipedia.org/wiki/Object_detection), [Intersection over Union (IoU)](https://en.wikipedia.org/wiki/Jaccard_index) is a crucial metric to measure how well a model localises objects within images.

-- **Text**: models are assessed using metrics like [perplexity](https://en.wikipedia.org/wiki/Perplexity), [BLEU score](https://en.wikipedia.org/wiki/BLEU), [ROUGE score](https://en.wikipedia.org/wiki/ROUGE_(metric)), and accuracy.
-For language translation, BLEU score quantifies the similarity between machine-generated translations and human references.

-- **Speech**: metrics like [Word Error Rate (WER)](https://en.wikipedia.org/wiki/Word_error_rate), and accuracy are commonly used.
+- **Audio (speech, music)**: [Word Error Rate (WER)](https://en.wikipedia.org/wiki/Word_error_rate), and accuracy are commonly used.
 WER measures the dissimilarity between recognised words and the ground truth.

 While evaluation metrics offer valuable insights into a model's capabilities within its specific domain, they may not provide a comprehensive assessment of its overall performance.
 To address this limitation, {term}`benchmarks <Benchmark>` play a pivotal role by offering a more holistic perspective.
 Just as in model training, where the axiom "Better Data = Better Performance" holds {cite}`better-data-better-performance`, this maxim applies equally to benchmarks, underscoring the critical importance of using meticulously curated datasets.
 Their importance becomes apparent when taking into account the following factors:

 - **Diverse Task Coverage:** Encompassing a broad spectrum of tasks across various domains, benchmarks ensure a comprehensive evaluation of models.
 - **Realistic Challenges:** By emulating real-world scenarios, benchmarks assess models on intricate and practical tasks that extend beyond basic metrics.
 - **Facilitating Comparisons:** Benchmarks facilitate standardized model comparisons, providing valuable guidance for researchers in model selection and enhancement.

 In light of the frequent emergence of groundbreaking models, selecting the most suitable model for specific tasks can be a daunting task, and that's where {term}`leaderboards <Leaderboard>` play a vital role.

 ```{table} Comparison of Leaderboards
 :name: leaderboards-table